15116446660/working_software_now/readme.md

 2. Enter the following command:

 ```
-ApiLogicServer create project_name=.  # include the period - it designates the current directory
+ApiLogicServer create --project_name=.  # include the period - it designates the current directory
 ```

 You will then be asked to supply the `db_url`